Swapnil02122005/Paryavarana_Vidya/replit.md

 - Vite is configured with `allowedHosts: true` to work with Replit's proxy
 - Session data is persisted in PostgreSQL for reliability

-## Replit Setup (Completed)
+## Replit Setup (Completed - Oct 4, 2025)
-- PostgreSQL database created and configured
+- ✅ PostgreSQL database created and configured
-- Database schema pushed successfully
+- ✅ Database schema pushed successfully (all tables created)
-- Environment variables configured (DATABASE_URL, session secrets)
+- ✅ Environment variables configured (DATABASE_URL, session secrets)
-- Dependencies installed (including nanoid)
+- ✅ Dependencies installed
-- Workflow configured to run on port 5000 with webview output
+- ✅ Workflow configured to run on port 5000 with webview output
+- ✅ Vite dev server configured with `allowedHosts: true` for Replit proxy compatibility
-- Application running successfully at https://[repl-url]
+- ✅ Application running successfully and verified
+- ✅ Deployment configuration set up (autoscale with npm run build/start)